zzhangjii/learning-library/workshops/bike-share-prediction/LabGuide200.md

 -   Learn how to prepare datasets for training, validating and applying the machine learning models

 ## Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+You may use your own cloud account, a cloud account that you obtained through signing up for a Free Tier account, or a training account whose details were given to you by an Oracle instructor.

--   Oracle SQL Developer 18.3 or later (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="\_blank">Oracle Technology Network download site</a>)
-Please use SQL Developer version 18.3 or later as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.
+-   Oracle SQL Developer (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="\_blank"> Oracle Technology Network download site</a>) - Please use the latest version of SQL Developer version as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.
+At time of update, the version of SQL Developer available for download is 19.2.

 # Connect to ADW and Prepare Data Using SQL Developer